civicmastery/Pacioli/CURRENCY_ARCHITECTURE.md

 ## Overview

-This document describes the multi-currency architecture implemented in the Numbers application.
+This document describes the multi-currency architecture implemented in the Pacioli application.
 The system supports both fiat currencies (USD, EUR, GBP, etc.) and cryptocurrencies (BTC, ETH, SOL, etc.) with automatic conversion and flexible reporting options.

 ## Architecture Components